 - 1. Low/Moderate Job Creation or Retention (LMJ): This project is aligned with the National Objective of creating and retaining permanent jobs for low and moderate-income individuals, including continuing employment for the Whale Gulch School staff.
 By supporting construction efforts for these critical upgrades, the project will generate employment opportunities for local workers.
 These jobs will provide stable, full-time employment for low and moderate-income individuals in the community.
 This aligns with the objective to promote economic development and job opportunities for those in need, creating a direct benefit for the community. - 2.
 Urgent Need due to Immediate Threat to Health or Welfare: The need for these upgrades is urgent.
-The existing safety issues pose a serious and immediate threat to the health and welfare of the school's students and staff.
-The lack of a functional fire alarm system in the jr. high and elementary classrooms directly endangers lives.
-This deficiency creates an unsafe environment that threatens the well-being of students and staff.
+The existing safety and accessibility issues pose a serious and immediate threat to the health and welfare of the school's students and staff.
+The ADA non-compliance of pathways creates barriers for students with disabilities to access essential school facilities safely.
+These deficiencies create an unsafe environment that threatens the well-being of students and staff.
 By addressing these urgent safety concerns, the project seeks to mitigate immediate risks to health and welfare, ensuring that Whale Gulch School remains a safe and accessible learning environment.

 Due to the small, rural nature of the district and its limited bonding capacity, LVUSD is unable to complete these essential facility upgrades without external funding.
 The district's low bonding capacity makes it nearly impossible that a bond measure would pass if put to a vote, further underscoring the need for this grant.
-A separate application has been submitted for funding for planning that will enable Whale Gulch School to hire an architect to conduct the necessary analysis and develop a comprehensive plan to meet DSA standards.
-The immediate upgrades to the fire alarm system included in this application will ensure the school can continue to operate safely while work towards full DSA compliance progresses.
-This proposal will enable Whale Gulch School to continue serving its critical role in providing education to a diverse, low-income community.
+The additional application submitted for funding for planning will enable Whale Gulch School to hire an architect to conduct the necessary analysis and develop a comprehensive plan to meet DSA standards.
+The immediate upgrades to the sidewalk pathways and railings included in this application will ensure the school can continue to operate safely while work towards full DSA compliance progresses.
+This proposal will enable Whale Gulch

+School to continue serving its critical role in providing education to a diverse, low-income community.
 MCOE, in partnership with LVUSD and the Whale Gulch School Education Association, will oversee the planning and execution of these improvements to ensure the school's facilities meet all necessary safety and accessibility standards.